-VR headsets can be divided into two categories: tethered (connected with a wire) and mobile devices.
+VR headsets can be divided into two categories: tethered (connected with a wire) and standalone devices.
 The wired headsets are plugged into a computer, which allows displaying compelling 3D graphics in the headset.
-The mobile headsets operate with a smartphone that works both as the VR screen and the “brain” of the device.
-Separate standalone mobile devices have also appeared, where the headgear and other equipment have been built into one unit, and there is no need for a separate smartphone or computer.
+In the standalone headsets, the headgear and other equipment have been built into one unit, and there is no need for a separate smartphone or computer.

-Each device has its own advantages and disadvantages – for example, it’s easier to bring mobile devices to an event and set them up there, but they do not have the computing power to display more complex graphics.
+Each device has its own advantages and disadvantages – for example, it’s easier to bring standalone devices to an event and set them up there, but they do not have the computing power to display more complex graphics.
 There are also different remote controls or the ability to move around in the room.
+The following list gives an overview of the most well-known VR headsets.

 HTC Vive / HTC Vive Pro